salehkai999/NotePad/README.md

 # NotePad
 An Android App that allows users to add/edit or remove notes.
 Notes are ordered by last edited date.
+Notes are saved in a JSON file on Device

 ## Screenshots